bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-custom-docker-prophet/index.md

 ls results/outputs
 ```

-You can't natively display PDFs in notebooks, so here are some static images of the PDFS:
+You can't natively display PDFs in notebooks, so here are some static images of the PDFs:

 * output0.pdf